ajrgodfrey/ActionBook/BrailleRInAction/10-IntroWriteR.md

 ### I do not have Python 3 installed

 You do not need to install Python 2.7 if you already have Python 3; the WriteR application will work with either version of Python.
-I preferto recommend that you install Python 2.7 here because it helps with a variety of other tools found in the `BrailleR` package.
+I prefer to recommend that you install Python 2.7 here because it helps with a variety of other tools found in the `BrailleR` package.

 The following  commands automatically download the installation files needed for Python 2.7, and start the installation process going.
 Issue them at the R prompt